How to Get Sponsors for Your Event: 4 Steps for Your Organisation

 With 95% of marketers agreeing that in-person events have the power to achieve an organisation’s goals, you’ll want to retain sponsorships.
 Cultivate strong relationships with your sponsors by letting them know you appreciate and value their support.
 For example, you can:

 • Thank them after the event.
 Express gratitude to your sponsors, ideally in a variety of ways.
 While thanking them in person at the event is appreciated, sending a follow-up email or handwritten thank you card is a great way to make a lasting impression.
+Using an AI email assistant can help craft personalised and timely thank-you messages, ensuring no sponsor is overlooked.

 • Remind them of the publicity they received during your event.
 Remind your sponsor of the benefits they received from working with your organisation.
 For example, you might explain that their brand was exposed to 5,000 people if that was your total event attendance.